ValerieMauduit/AoC2022/README.md

 facility, nevertheless: I knew that the human, was the left part of an addition.
 I didn't test to create the corresponding monkey-human operation.

+### Day 23: Unstable Diffusion

+Once I decided to describe the problem correctly in two classes, it was pretty straightforward to do the part 1.
+Problems:

+- the elves depend on the map and the map depends on the elves.
+Must be cautious on it (when I move an elf, I move its elves map at the same time).
+- Also: never forget to add 1 in a range to get the last value.
+- to round the orientations, I decided to create a sequence of directions for each first direction.
+The easiest way.

 ### Day 24: Blizzard Basin

 Talking with Christian, I realized that the map was deterministic, so actually, it is just a travel in a 3D map with